Overcoming limitations on gate fidelity in noisy static exchange-coupled surface qubits: Performance under noise of noise-informed optimization vs. noise-agnostic (closed system) optimization

 \section{Performance under noise of noise-informed optimization vs. noise-agnostic (closed system) optimization}

-Figure~\ref{fig:optimal_works} compares the fidelity of pulses obtained by (i) optimizing in a closed system and then using the resulting pulse in a dissipative setting (``noise-agnostic''), and (ii) re-optimizing the same pulse directly on the open-system dynamics (``noise-informed'').
+Fig.~\ref{fig:optimal_works} compares the fidelity of pulses obtained by (i) optimizing in a closed system and then using the resulting pulse in a dissipative setting (``noise-agnostic''), and (ii) re-optimizing the same pulse directly on the open-system dynamics (``noise-informed'').
 The scan is performed versus a common relaxation time, with $T_1^{(1)}=T_1^{(2)}$, while keeping the drift and control parameters fixed.
 For each of two natural seeds, a flattop pulse and a Rabi-rate–synchronized pulse, we first run a closed-system Krotov optimization and then re-optimize under noise starting from that closed-system solution.

 Across the full $T_1$ range, noise-informed optimization consistently reduces the infidelity relative to deploying a closed-system–optimized pulse in a dissipative device.
 As $T_1\!\to\!\infty$ the curves coalesce, while for very short $T_1$ all pulses saturate at a finite error set by the limited lifetime during the fixed gate time $\tau$ (and by the chosen gate).
-In the long-$T_1$ regime, the noise-agnostic pulse initialized from a flattop seed performs markedly worse than the others; re-optimizing under noise, however, yields a substantial fidelity gain that brings it in line with the best performer in this regime: the noise-informed pulse initialized from the Rabi-synchronized seed.
+In the long-$T_1$ regime, the noise-agnostic pulse initialized from a flattop seed performs markedly worse than the others, for example it performs even worse than the nonoptimized naive Rabi synchronized pulse; re-optimizing under noise, however, yields a substantial fidelity gain that brings it in line with the best performer in this regime: the noise-informed pulse initialized from the Rabi-synchronized seed.
 The noise-agnostic counterpart of the latter still trails its noise-informed version, but it clearly outperforms the flattop-seeded, noise-agnostic pulse.
 By contrast, in the intermediate-noise regime ($T_1\!\sim\!10 - 100\,\mathrm{ns}$), the noise-informed pulse initialized from a flattop seed becomes the worst of the set, even underperforming its own noise-agnostic counterpart.
 This indicating a failure mode of the optimization.
 Notably however, this occurs where absolute fidelities are already low ($\sim 0.5$), a range that is not suitable for coherent quantum control.

 This trend is consistent with our modeling and control framework: the open-system dynamics are described by a GKSL master equation with relaxation (and, when used, dephasing) included through collapse operators, so that the optimization can actively reshape spectral weight and timing to mitigate irreversible loss rather than merely cancel coherent errors.
 The practical takeaway is that Krotov pulses should be \emph{optimized on the open-system model} to encode robustness to relaxation, choosing the seed to respect experimental bandwidth while relying on the noise-informed step to recover fidelity.